hikerspath/test-with-rob/README.md

 # Stuff To Learn

 1. [Basic Git Course](https://lab.github.com) for code storage and version control (when you botch things)
+   * If you like a bit more detail / instruction [Become a Git Expert in 4 Hours Or Less](https://www.udemy.com/course/git-expert-4-hours/)
+   * If you like a bit more self-taught approach [Learn Git Version Control](https://www.katacoda.com/courses/git)
-2. Pick a language and learn the constructs of it
+3. Pick a language and learn the constructs of it
    * Classes and when to use them
    * Constants and ....
    * Functions